aesiniath/publish/README.markdown

 Authoring a high quality document and rendering it to a PDF suitable for printing means using a toolchain different than those used to assemble content into web pages.
-LaTeX processors are the dominant way to typeset documents, but while the results can be beautiful it is an environment which has accreted cruft over decades and can be difficult to use.
+LaTeX processors are the dominant way to typeset documents, but while the results are often beautiful it is an environment which has accreted cruft over decades and can be difficult to use.
 We have faith that the gods in the computing pantheon will someday grant us peace (e.g. the end of the editor wars) and better tools (or at least ones that